escottgoodwin/lango-trans-de/README.md

 This package is a demonstration of a 'cold start' article recommendation system that utilizes a user's browsing history to perform Kmeans clustering of Doc2Vec vectors.

-From the browsing history, the reco generates a profile of the user's most important recent interests.
-The recommender system can then use the profile to make article recommendations from a give corpus that most closely match the user's interest.
+From the browsing history, the recommender generates a profile of the user's most important, recent interests.
+The recommender system can then use the profile to make article recommendations that most closely match the user's interest from a given article corpus .

 **BACKGROUND**